Recommended Bird Watching Equipment, Gear and Resources

 For example, a cheap “waterproof” hiking boot may only be waterproof for 24 hours!

-It’s definitely worth it to pay a little extra for quality shoes and clothing.
+It’s worth it to pay a little extra for quality shoes and clothing.
 It will not only last longer but won’t disappoint out in the field.

 - Waterproof Hiking Boots and Shoes: